ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-1-2.md

-Chapter 1: Introduction: The Benefits and Challenges of Effective Conflict Management
+The Benefits and Challenges of Effective Conflict Management
 =====================================================================================

 Effective conflict management is a critical component of maintaining a positive and productive work environment in small businesses.
 In this chapter, we will explore the benefits and challenges of effective conflict management.